FinduraInfosys/Mortgage-Calculator-App/README.md

 6. **Loan Amount Calculation:** Automatically calculate and display the loan amount (purchase price - down payment).
 7. **Monthly EMI Estimate:** Display the estimated monthly amount users will pay.

-## Example UI
-Feel free to customize the UI, but here's a simple example to get you started:

-[UI Example Image]

 ## Suggested Implementation
 You have the flexibility to implement this project using various technologies.
 For cross-platform apps, we recommend using Flutter, which provides a seamless user experience across different devices.